ncee-dp-tech-sme/hexstrike-ai-docker/tests/prompt test automation.md

 RETRY AND RECOVERY POLICY
 - If wrapper, MCP server, or binary misbehaves, attempt controlled recovery in this order:
-  1) Re-list and re-bind the exact MCP tool.
+  1) Re-list and re-bind the exact MCP tool (no substitutions).
-  2) Recall the functionality and retry deterministically.
-You MAY adjust parameters (translate/add/remove options) only when evidence indicates a parameter issue.
-Record changes with {"reason_for_change":"...","param_diff":{...}}.
+  2) After reporting the failure (chat + JSONL) and getting explicit OK, perform ONE deterministic retry.
+You MAY adjust parameters only when evidence indicates a parameter issue.
+Record {"reason_for_change":"...","param_diff":{...}}.
   3) If still failing, ASK explicit remediation and WAIT.
 - Never silently downgrade features.
-If an advanced path fails, log it and retry once after capability_check passes.
+If an advanced path fails, log it and retry once only after capability_check passes.

 RESUME POLICY (INCREMENTAL)
 - On each start or upon receiving "CONTINUE ANALYSIS":